env3d-lessons/python-thinkcspy-chapter-02/README.md

 * These exercises are **optional**, but completing them demonstrates a deeper understanding of computer science concepts.
 * **Your grade will not be negatively affected** if you choose not to complete them.
 * However, to be eligible for an **A or A+** in the course, you are expected to complete at least some of the Challenge Exercises.
-* Without attempting them, the highest grade you can earn will be **capped at an A−**.
+* If you choose not to attempt any Challenge Exercises, your final grade will be capped at an A−.

 ---